Joint Value Estimation and Bidding in Repeated First-Price Auctions: Problem Formulation and Main Results

-In this work, we consider a single bidder that jointly estimates her private values and bids against a population of other bidders in repeated FPAs over a time horizon $T$.
-At the beginning of each time $t$, the bidder participates in an auction and observes some contextual information $x_t$ (which could be empty).
-The bidder then makes a bid $b_t\in\Bcal=[0,1]$, and observes the highest other bid (HOB) $M_t$ at the end of each auction.
-Here we assume that the HOB $M_t$ is always revealed to the bidder, regardless of the outcome of the auction; this is known as the full-information feedback \cite{han2020learning,cesa2024role}, and is called the ``minimum-bid-to-win'' in the Google Ad Exchange.
-Depending on the comparison between $b_t$ and $M_t$, the bidder receives an outcome value $v_{t,1}\in[0,1]$ if she wins the auction and pays $b_t$, i.e. $b_t\geq M_t$, or an outcome value $v_{t,0}\in[0,1]$ if she loses the auction, i.e. $b_t<M_t$.
-The final realized payoff for the learner is
+The JVEB problem considers a single bidder that jointly estimates her private values and bids against a population of other bidders in repeated FPAs over a time horizon $T$.
+At the beginning of each time $t\in [T]$, the bidder observes contextual information $\bx_t\in\R^d$.
+The bidder then submits a bid $b_t\in \R_+$, while the highest other bid (HOB) in that round is denoted by $M_t\in \R_+$.
+If $b_t\ge M_t$, the bidder wins the auction, and receives an outcome value $v_{t,1}\in \mathbb{R}$, representing the potential outcome associated with winning.
+If $b_t < M_t$, the bidder loses the auction, and receives an outcome value $v_{t,0}\in \mathbb{R}$ representing the potential outcome for losing.
+These potential outcomes may, for example, correspond to the final sales generated when an ad is shown versus when it is not.

-The main feature in the reward function \eqref{eq:payoff_formulation} is that up to an unimportant additive constant $v_{t,0}$, optimizing the bid $b_t$ amounts to predict the HOB $M_t$ and estimate the \emph{treatment effect} $v_{t,1}-v_{t,0}$.
-The standard nonconfoundedness assumption in causal inference \cite{imbens2015causal} states that the estimation problems for $M_t$ and $(v_{t,1}, v_{t,0})$ can be decoupled. \begin{assumption}[Unconfoundedness] It holds that $(v_{t,1}, v_{t,0}) \indt M_t \mid x_t$. \end{assumption}

-As in many causal inference problems, \cref{ass:noconfounding} of no unmeasured confounders is vital to avoid Simpson's paradox and make estimators like inverse propensity weighting (IPW) work.
-Specializing to bidding in FPAs, even for $v_{t,0}=0$ and $x_t=\varnothing$, dependence between $v_{t,1}$ and $M_t$ could lead to a $\Omega(T)$ regret (see, e.g. \cite[Theorem 8]{han2024optimal} and \cite[Theorem 8]{cesa2024role}).
-As for the joint distribution of $(v_{t,1},v_{t,0},x_t)$ over time, we also adopt the following conditional independence assumption, which essentially states that the context sequence $\{x_t\}_{t=1}^T$ is chosen by an oblivious adversary (e.g. $x_t$ cannot depend on $b_{t-1}$ or $M_{t-1}$). \begin{assumption}[Conditional independence] Conditioned on the contexts $\{x_t\}_{t=1}^T$, the random vectors $\{(v_{t,1}, v_{t,0}, M_t)\}_{t=1}^T$ are conditionally independent over time. \end{assumption}

-Thanks to \cref{ass:noconfounding}, \cref{ass:context}, and the full-information feedback on $M_t$, the estimation of $M_t$ is done independently of either value estimation or bidding: regardless of the generation processes of $(v_{t,1},v_{t,0},b_t)$, the bidder always observes the same trajectory $\{(x_t, M_t)\}_{t=1}^T$, which is also the only useful information for predicting future HOBs.
-By contrast, the problem of joint value estimation and bidding lies in the interdependence between $(v_{t,1},v_{t,0})$ and $b_t$: the bidder chooses the bid $b_t$ based on the current estimate of $v_{t,1}-v_{t,0}$, while the choice of $b_t$ affects the bidder's likelihood of observing the potential outcomes $v_{t,1}$ or $v_{t,0}$.
-Since the primary focus of this paper is on the problem of joint value estimation and bidding, in the sequel we will focus less on the modeling and estimation of $M_t$, and use the following black-box model instead.